-Six undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Six undergraduate college credits are awarded for this class through Mount St. Mary's College.

 English 12 Half-year Options

 Course Status: All Seniors who do not take College English or AP English will be enrolled in World Masterpieces and must choose one of the following to complete their English requirement: College Public Speaking -018 or Intro to College Writing-032, Science Fiction- the Dystopian Novel- 022, or Sports in Literature.
 Students must prioritize their English elective choices (1 through 3) and every effort will be made to accommodate those choices, however courses will be closed upon maximum enrollment.